GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 ##AMTRELAY RRType

-The AMTRELAY RRType has the mnemonic AMTRELAY and type code TBD1 (decimal).
+The AMTRELAY RRType has the mnemonic AMTRELAY and type code 260 (decimal).

+The AMTRELAY RR is class independent.

 ##AMTRELAY RData Format